vrm-c/vrm.dev/docs/api/api_update.md

 ## LookAt

-:::info VRMLookAt は Vrm10Instance.Runtime.LookAt になりました。
+:::info VRMLookAt is now Vrm10Instance.Runtime.LookAt.

-vrm10.Gaze.position か vrm10.Runtime.LookAt.SetLookAtYawPitch で予め更新しておいた値が、
-後で vrm10.Runtime により適用されます。
+The values ​​previously updated by vrm10.Gaze.position or vrm10.Runtime.LookAt.SetLookAtYawPitch will be applied later by vrm10.Runtime.
 :::

 ### Gaze